viadee/sonarQuest/README.md

 ## Getting Started

-See [INSTALLATION.md](installation.md) for instruction to get startet with SonarQuest.
+See [INSTALLATION.md](installation.md) for instruction to get started with SonarQuest.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Used technologies and projects